StructureFold/StructureFold/README.txt

         generate_PPV_file.py
                 Requires RNAStructure package.
                 Iterates through two directories of .ct files and computes all PPV values.
+                Only transcripts appearing in both directories are compared.
+                IN: <.ct>
+                OUT: <.csv>

         generate_coverages.py
                 Creates lists of coverage overlap between all coverage files in a directory.